About the Artist

 I try to take images that remind us the way our imagination interacts with scenery we are familiar with or that we are observing for the first time.
 I recreate how our mind recalls emotions and impressions, how we remember places and people.
 We live in infinity, everything is transitional, time passes, Beauty fades, Nature transforms, and our feelings alter.
 Our imagination persists."

 Musashi has participated in various group exhibitions, such as Silicon Valley Plastic Camera Show and LACP Fine Art Exhibitions.
 Her portfolios have been featured in esteemed photography e-zines.
-Sara also works with interior designers to bring a touch of her imaginative haze to private spaces and secret gardens.
+Sara also works with interior designers to bring a touch of her imagination to private spaces and secret gardens.